Home

 Joan Barata

 Joan Barata works on freedom of expression, media regulation, and intermediary liability issues.
-He is a Senior Fellow at Justitia's Future Free Speech project.
+He is a Senior Fellow at The Future of Free Speech.
 He is also a Fellow of the Program on Platform Regulation at the Stanford Cyber Policy Center.
-He has published a large number of articles ...
+He has published a large number of articles and books on...

 Jordi Calvet-Bademunt